 Growth Energy will continue to support:

 The 2005 RFS allowed small refineries with a production capacity less than 75,000 barrels per day to be temporarily exempted from the law’s blending requirements.
 When the RFS was expanded in 2007, EPA extended these exemptions until 2011 and required small refineries to demonstrate “disproportionate economic hardship” to qualify for future waivers.
-Starting with 2016 the compliance period, EPA rapidly increased the number of SREs, granting 85 over three years and removing 4 billion gallons of biofuels from the marketplace.
+Starting with 2016 the compliance period, EPA rapidly increased the number of SREs, granting 85 over three years and removing over 4 billion gallons of biofuels from the marketplace.